 A well-lit apartment not only gives the illusion of a larger space, but it makes your apartment feel airier and more welcoming.
 There are, of course, many different methods to brighten up a space (thank you Thomas Edison for the light bulb), but nothing compares to the appeal of natural light.

 Au naturel lighting is highly favoured in interior design (as opposed to artificial lighting) as it brings an abundance of benefits to both the home and the homeowner.
-Not only can this natural light source helps to reduce energy consumption during the day, introducing daylighting design also helps to boost vitamin D and improve overall mood.
+Not only can this natural light source helps to reduce energy consumption during the day, introducing daylighting design also helps to boost vitamin D and improve overall health and mood.

 1. Downsize and declutter